 A Workers’ Compensation Medicare Set-Aside Arrangement (WCMSA) is an agreement between Medicare and the Medicare beneficiary to take a portion of a Workers’ Compensation (WC) settlement and set those funds aside for all future work-injury-related medical expenses that are covered and would normally be paid by Medicare.
-The goal of creating a WCMSA is to set aside money from the settlement to cover those injury-related medical expenses for which Medicare may not make payment.
+The goal of creating a WCMSA is to set aside money from the settlement to cover those medical expenses related to settled injury or illness for which Medicare may not make payment.
 For additional information on the WCMSA, please see the WCMSA Reference Guide which is available in the Downloads section of the WCMSA page.

-The Medicare beneficiary may choose to self-administer your CMS-approved WCMSA or have it professionally administered on their behalf.
+Medicare beneficiaries may choose to self-administer their CMS-approved WCMSA or have it professionally administered on their behalf.

 Account Set-Up and Administration